Or browse the Topics Below

-When you arrive, look around at the centre at the available experiences.
-Does space resemble the natural environment with lots of light, natural materials, and engaging spaces?
-Do other children look happy and engaged?
+When you arrive, look around the space and at the experiences children are engaged in.
+Does the space resemble the natural environment with lots of light, natural materials, and engaging spaces?
+Do the children look happy and engaged?

 Ask about staff ratios.
 It’s okay for a centre to meet minimum requirements for their educator numbers, but what matters more is whether educators look engaged and whether they’ve built quality relationships with the children around them.

-Booking a tour is easy.
+Booking a tour with Guardian is easy.
 Find the centre you would like to take a tour of and either book through our convenient online form or call the centre directly to arrange a time that’s convenient for you.

 Does proximity of a childcare centre matter? expand_more

-As a general rule, if your service is conveniently located to your home or workplace your days will likely go a lot more smoothly.
+Generally, if your service is located close to your home or workplace it will make your days easier.
 Drop-offs and pick-ups will be so much less stressful when you don’t have to factor in things like traffic that might make you late for a morning meeting, or a huge distance to cross should your child fall ill and you need to get to him or her quickly.

-These things matter to your day and they filter through to your child every time you say goodbye.
 Use Google maps and track the travel time to and from your chosen centre to ensure you leave yourself enough time for a proper goodbye.
 If you have time for a proper goodbye each morning it will make you feel less rushed and stressed and your child will settle more easily.

 When do I need to start looking for a childcare centre? expand_more

-Don’t leave it until it’s too late.
-It can be heartbreaking to miss out on a place at your top centre so remember to put your child’s name down on the waitlist early (some people do it when the child is born), and confirm your requirements as regularly as possible.
+It can be heartbreaking to miss out on a place at your top centre, so remember to put your child’s name down on the waitlist early (some people do it when the child is born), and confirm your requirements as regularly as possible.